HSC English Advanced – The Crucible notes

 1. Initial Considerations

-The Crucible remains an ageless text of study globally for its capacity to capture the zeitgeist of a grimly shaded epoch of 20th century America by uniquely and skilfully drawing on the very same – yet culturally divergent – nation’s dreary past.
+The Crucible remains an ageless text of study globally for its capacity to capture the zeitgeist of a grimly shaded epoch of 20th century America by uniquely and skillfully drawing on nation’s dreary past.
 It manages the form of an allegory: a dramatic decontextualisation of 1950’s America into 15th century small-town Salem.
-The Crucible hence makes a worthwhile choice of text for the HSC Common Module ‘Texts and Human Experiences’ by virtue of its multifaceted nature: a text which on one level speaks to us on shared human concerns while dually dealing with contextually pertinent issues.
+The Crucible hence makes a worthwhile choice of text for the HSC Common Module ‘Texts and Human Experiences’ by virtue of its multifaceted nature: a text which on one level speaks to us on shared human concerns while also dealing with contextually pertinent issues.

 2. Background to The Crucible

-Miller explores the disruption to Salem’s power structures and hierarchy at the dawn of hysteria when status and status quo is threatened by the hubristic strides of individuals who seek either greater individual autonomy or the downfall of others, as well as the former via the latter.
+Miller explores the disruption to Salem’s power structures and hierarchy at the dawn of hysteria when status and status quo is threatened by the hubristic strides of individuals who seek either greater individual autonomy or the downfall of others.
 Miller signposts how fear sets in and circulates once societies are faced with change; a recurring motif of the stage play.
 In 16th Century Salem, individuals begin to question authority and the authority imbued in rhetoric.
 Theocratic institutions are doomed to come undone and conservative religious values unravelled.
-Here, we are invited to draw parallel between Arthur Miller’s own context, and those of Salem.
+Here, we are invited to draw parallels between Arthur Miller’s own context, and those of Salem.

 3. Author Arthur Miller’s Context